asdf-community/asdf-direnv/README.md

 Also, people frequently ask why is reshim needed.
-Suppose you used asdf to install a package manager like `npm`, `hex`, `gem`, `cargo`, etc. Any new binaries installed by these tools wont be available on PATH unless you run `asdf reshim`.
+Suppose you used asdf to install a package manager like `npm`, `hex`, `gem`, `cargo`, etc. Any new binaries installed by these tools won't be available on PATH unless you run `asdf reshim`.
 This is because asdf has no way of knowing what the `npm install` command does, and it's until `asdf reshim` that it will figure out new executables are available and will create shims for them accordingly.

+And finally, some language package come not only with language-specific commands, but with tons of system tools that will shadow those already installed on your system.
+While this may be desirable while the language is in use, having it installed and not activated leaves dead shims all over the place.

 ## Solution